manoa-warrior-collective/manoa-warrior-collective.github.io/index.md

 ![ci-badge](https://github.com/manoa-warrior-collective/rainbow-reclamation/workflows/ci-rainbow-reclamation/badge.svg)

+Our first stage of development, M1, can be found [here](https://github.com/orgs/manoa-warrior-collective/projects/4).

 Our current progression in building this application for M2 can be found [here](https://github.com/orgs/manoa-warrior-collective/projects/5).

 Our projected issues for the next stage of development for M3 can be found [here](https://github.com/orgs/manoa-warrior-collective/projects/6).